nickludlam/EnfusionMapMaker/README.md

 ![Configure camera manually](images/camera_settings.png)

-camera_settings

-IMPORTANT: Ensure the editor camera is set to an FOV of 15, and a far plane greater than 4500.
+**IMPORTANT:** Ensure the editor camera is set to an FOV of 15, and a far plane greater than 4500.
 This cannot be automated, so you must do this manually, and there are no warnings if you forget.

 9. Go to **View -> Toggle Visualisers** and disable all visualisers.
 This will prevent them from appearing in the screenshots.